-- Dependent variable or Criterion variable – is the variable for which we wish to make a predictions
+- Dependent variable or Criterion variable – That is the variable for which we wish to make a prediction.

 When to Use Linear Regression

-In simple linear regression, there is only one independent variable used to predict a single dependent variable.
-Whereas, in multiple linear regression more than one independent variables used to predict a single dependent variable.
-In fact, the basic difference between simple and multiple regression is in terms of explanatory variables.
+In simple linear regression, there is only one independent variable that is used to predict a single dependent variable.
+Whereas in multiple linear regression, we use more than one independent variable to predict a single dependent variable.
+In fact, the basic difference between simple and multiple regression is in the presence of explanatory variables.

 Notes about Linear Regression

-The first step of linear regression is to test the linearity assumption, this can be performed by plot the values in a graph known as scatter plot, to observe the relationship between dependent and independent variable, because if the data is exponentially scattered then there is no meaning to create the regression equation.
+The first step of linear regression is to test the linearity assumption.
+This can be performed by plotting the values in a graph known as a scatter plot to observe the relationship between the dependent and independent variables.
+If the data is exponentially scattered, then there is no point in creating the regression equation.

-Draw the line which covers the majority of the points, further this line considered as the “best fit” line
+Draw the line which covers the majority of the points; furthermore, we can consider this line as the “best fit” line

 - b – Slope of the line